A Customized Chemistry Program Saves You Money Every Day

 The standard approach in this industry is a rep recommending chemistry from a catalog, setting a dosage, and moving on.
 Nobody re-evaluates.
 Nobody comes back unless there's a problem — and by then you've already been overfeeding the wrong product for months.
 We don't work from a catalog.
 We evaluate your system and build from what we actually observe.

 Every other supplier asks you to take their word for it.
-We run jar testing on-site using your actual water — evaluating multiple chemistries side by side under your real operating conditions.
+We run jar testing on-site using your water — evaluating multiple chemistries side by side under your real operating conditions.
 You watch clarity, floc structure, and separation in real time.
 What performs in the jar is what the treatment program gets built from.
 No commitment before the data.

 Large suppliers run on volume.
 The incentive is to sell more product — not to make sure you're running the right one at the right dose.
 Every account Osiris takes on gets the full weight of our expertise and resources regardless of size — because the program carries our name and the people building it are the same people accountable for how it performs.
 The test always comes first.